Network 10

-Network 10 (commonly known as the 10 Network, Channel 10 or simply 10) is an Australian commercial television network.
+Network 10 (commonly known as Channel 10, Network Ten or simply ten or 10) is an Australian commercial television network.
 It is a wholly owned subsidiary of Paramount Skydance's UK & Australia division and is one of the five national free-to-air networks in the country.

-As of 2024, Network 10 is the fourth-rated television network and primary channel in Australia, behind the Seven Network, Nine Network and ABC TV and ahead of SBS.
+As of 2025, Network 10 is the fourth-rated television network and primary channel in Australia, behind the Seven Network, Nine Network and ABC TV but ahead of SBS TV.

 History

 Origins

 From the introduction of TV in 1956 until 1965, there were three television networks in Australia, the National Television Network (now the Nine Network), the Australian Television Network (now the Seven Network), and the public ABC National Television Service (now ABC TV).
 In the early 1960s, the Australian Government began canvassing the idea of licensing a third commercial television station in each capital city.
 This decision was seen by some as a way for the government to defuse growing public dissatisfaction with the dominance of imported overseas programming and the paucity of local content.
 The first of these third licences was granted to United Telecasters (a consortium of Amalgamated Wireless, Colonial Sugar Refining Company, Email, Bank of New South Wales and the NRMA) on 4 April 1963.

 Structurally, the Australian television industry was closely modelled on the two-tiered system that had been in place in Australian radio since the late 1930s.
 One tier consisted of a network of publicly funded television stations run by the ABC, which was funded by government budget allocation and (until 1972) by fees from television viewer licences.
 The second tier consisted of the commercial networks and independent stations owned by private operators, whose income came from selling advertising time.